WeblateOrg/weblate/docs/admin/management.rst

 directory.
 Existing components will be skipped.

+.. django-admin-option:: --name-template TEMPLATE

-To customise the component's name, use the ``--name-template`` option.
-Its parameter is a python formatting string, which will expect the match from `<filemask>`.
+    Customise the component's name, its parameter is a python formatting string, which will expect the match from `<filemask>`.

+.. django-admin-option:: --base-file-template TEMPLATE

-By format string passed by the ``--base-file-template`` option you can customize base file for monolingual translations.
+    Customize base file for monolingual translations.

+.. django-admin-option:: --file-format FORMAT

-You can also specify file format to use (see :ref:`formats`) by the ``--file-format`` parameter.
-The default is autodetection.
+    You can also specify file format to use (see :ref:`formats`), the default is autodetection.

+.. django-admin-option:: --language-regex REGEX

-You can specify language filtering (see :ref:`component`) by the ``--language-regex`` parameter.
+    You can specify language filtering (see :ref:`component`) by this parameter.
 It has to be valid regular expression.

+.. django-admin-option:: --main-component

-With ``--main-component`` you can specify which component will be chosen as main - the one actually containing VCS repository.
+    You can specify which component will be chosen as main - the one actually containing VCS repository.

-Using ``--license`` and ``--license-url`` you can specify license and it's URL for imported components.
+.. django-admin-option:: --license NAME

+    Specify translation license.

+.. django-admin-option:: --license-url URL

+    Specify translation license URL.

+.. django-admin-option:: --vcs NAME

-In case you need to specify version control system to use, you can do this using ``--vcs`` parameter.
+    In case you need to specify version control system to use, you can do it here.
 The default version control is Git.

+.. django-admin-option:: --component-regexp REGEX

-You can override parsing of component name from matched files by ``--component-regexp``.
+    You can override parsing of component name from matched files here.
 This is a regular expression which will be matched against file name (as matched by `<filemask>`) and has to contain named group `name`.
 This can be also used for excluding files in case they do not match this expression.
-For example: ``.*/(?P<name>[^-]*)\.po``
+For example:
+    ``.*/(?P<name>[^-]*)\.po``

+.. django-admin-option:: --no-skip-duplicates

     By default the import does skip already existing projects.
 This is to allow repeated importing of same repository.
 However if you want to force importing additional components even if name or slug matches existing one, you can do it by passing ``--no-skip-duplicates``.
 This is generally useful for components with long names, which will get truncated on import and many of them will get same name or slug.

 To give you some examples, let's try importing two projects.